ThaminduDilshan/APIM-Traffic-Tool/README.md

 ```

 #### 3. Generate Access Tokens
 API consumers require access tokens in order to access resources.
 Run the shell script with the argument 3 to generate a set of access tokens for all user-application combinations.
 Tokens will be saved in scenario/<scenario_name>/api_invoke_tokens.csv file with ‘,’ as the delimiter.
-You will be prompted for the scenario name and jmeter path.
-Enter the path of the jmeter bin folder.
-If you are using the default scenario, just press `Enter` when prompted.

 ```
 $ ./traffic-tool.sh 3
-Enter the scenario name (press enter if default):

-Enter your jmeter path (Ex:- /home/user/Documents/apache-jmeter-5.1.1/bin) /home/user123/Documents/apache-jmeter-5.1.1/bin
 ```

 #### 4. Generate the Traffic Dataset without Invoking